learning-zone/java-basics/README.md

 ## Q. Why String is popular HashMap key in Java?

-Since String is immutable, its hashcode is cached at the time of creation and it doesn’t need to be calculated again.
+Since String is immutable, its hashcode is cached at the time of creation and it doesn\'t need to be calculated again.
 This makes it a great candidate for key in a Map and its processing is fast than other HashMap key objects.
 This is why String is mostly used Object as HashMap keys.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>